nla-group/classix/README.md

 ```
 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/sample.png width=800 />

 CLASSIX clustering consists of two phases, namely a greedy aggregation phase of the data into groups of nearby data points, followed by a merging phase of groups into clusters.
 The ``radius`` parameter controls the size of the groups and ``minPts`` controls the minimal cluster size.
-CLASSIX explains that there is a path from data point 'hCoV-19/Costa_Rica/HNN-0400/2021' to data point 'hCoV-19/Denmark/DCGC-269073/2021' via the centers of the computed groups ( 191, 210, etc).
+CLASSIX explains that there is a path from data point `hCoV-19/Costa_Rica/HNN-0400/2021` to data point `hCoV-19/Denmark/DCGC-269073/2021` via the centers of the computed groups (256, 248, etc.).

 #### Data frames